Vyral/edward-stephens/_drafts/how-can-a-lease-option-contract-benefit-you.md

 **1. Selection.** Anyone who’s looking for a home to rent right now knows there’s not a lot of corresponding inventory available in the Kansas City metro—you can find at least three times as many homes for sale as there are for rent on Zillow.
 With a lease option, you can widen your selection and browse homes that are for sale as well as those that are available for rent.&nbsp;

 **2. You don’t have to save for a down payment or closing costs.** With a lease option, all you have to do is sign a lease and have your security deposit and your first month’s rent.
 This is perfect if you’re still building up your savings account.
-You can movie into the home you want and buy it later on down the line.&nbsp;
+You can move into the home you want and buy it later on down the line.&nbsp;

 {% include pullquote.html %}